This post is sponsored by Sprouts Farmers Market. As always, all opinions and recipe are my own.

 - Bake the cake in advance!
 Make it 1-2 days in advance, and cover it loosely in plastic wrap.
 Refrigerate.
 Remove the cake from the fridge 1-2 hours before you plan to serve it.
 This will help the strawberry filling to become gooey!

 - Let the strawberry filling be a surprise!
 Seeing my 4-year-old light up when she realized there was a PINK layer in this cake made my day.

 - Share the leftovers with neighbors, friends or family.
 There’s nothing like letting people know you’re thinking of them.
 Take a few leftover slices to say hello and let your people enjoy this chocolate-strawberry goodness.

 Absolutely!
 Feel free to use more strawberries to the top of this cake!
 Slice them or leave them whole.
 Either way, they’ll be beautiful!

 This cake has a lot of dairy elements to it, and because of that, I can’t recommend any swaps.

 Will it taste like it’s supposed to taste?
 I don’t know, which is why I don’t have a suggestion as to what to do.

-Quick tips for making Chocolate Sheet Cake
+Quick tips for making Chocolate Strawberry Cake

 - Make sure the cake is completely cooled before frosting.
 Freeze the cake between frosting layers so that they don’t get mixed up.